Welcome to Year 5!

 We will also explore their beliefs about a never-ending afterlife and how they preserved the bodies of important people through mummification, building special tombs inside giant pyramids, and filling them with all their favourite things.

-Please scroll down to find out more about our learning this term.
+Please scroll down to find out more about our learning.

 Writing

-In Year 5, children will learn to write imaginatively and cohesively and to choose the right structure and tone for any given piece of writing.
+In Year 5, you will learn to write imaginatively and cohesively and to choose the right structure and tone for any given piece of writing.
 This includes:

-- identifying the audience and purpose of their writing
+- identifying the audience and purpose of your writing

-- modifying their use of grammar and vocabulary depending on what they are writing
+- modifying your use of grammar and vocabulary depending on what you are writing

 - using a consistent tense

-- checking through their own and their peers’ writing and making constructive improvements.
+- checking through your own and your peers’ writing and making constructive improvements.

 - converting nouns or adjectives into verbs using suffixes like –ate, –ise, –ify